DragonSenses/Algorithms/LeetCode/1-two-sum/problem.md

 4. Check if map has the difference
    1. If it has the difference, return an array containing the index where the difference is found and `i` the current index
    2. Otherwise, set the entry for the value of the number and its current index `[nums[i], i]` in the map

+### Note about complement

+In this context, the term "complement" refers to the value needed to reach a certain target sum when combined with another value.
+It's not about the arithmetic "difference" between two numbers, but rather about finding the missing piece that completes a specific requirement.

+Here, `complement = target - nums[i]` is the number that, when added to `nums[i]`, equals the `target`.
+If this complement exists in the map, it means you have found two numbers that add up to the target.

+So, it's called "complement" because it's the value that complements `nums[i]` to meet the target sum.

 Now for the implementations and key explanations: